2017 Container Shipping Financial Risk (and How To Avoid It)

 - Your procurement operation may need to broaden its view beyond cost-containment, and build processes that include an evaluation of supply chain financial health.
 For instance, we know of one large importer that had many containers held up by the Hanjin failure.
 An analysis of their process showed an annual container shipping RFP overly focused on cost vs. financial resiliency.

-- As we’ve seen in many industries, supply chain financial stresses grow quickly.
+- Supply chain financial stresses can grow quickly.
 In 2017, with global trade realities and political risks in flux, this is truer than ever.
-That's why predictive supplier financial risk scores and ongoing financial risk management tools are required, and once a year isn’t enough when it comes to a supplier financial risk assessment.
+That's the value of a predictive supplier financial risk scores (like the proprietary FRISK® score) and ongoing financial risk management tools, and why a supplier financial risk assessment more than once a year is advised.

-To learn how leading organizations gain visibility into supply chain financial risk, what processes they use for timely risk detection, and how they stay agile in the face of new financial risks as they develop, read the Procurement Leaders Whitepaper.
+To learn about best practices for supply chain financial risk risk detection, and how leading organizations stay agile in the face of new financial risks, read the Procurement Leaders Whitepaper.

 And, contact us for a Supply Chain Financial Risk Assessment